-* Calusinski's status hearing has been postponed until March, 5th.
-Judge Martha Pacold made the decision to reschedule on Feb.
-26th.
-The case of Melissa Calusinski; sentenced to 31 years in prison for the murder of 16-month-old Benjamin Kingan in 2009, is due to once more gain momentum via a status hearing set for … Continue reading Melissa Calusinski: Status Hearing Set For February 28th.
+* Melissa Calusinski's status hearing has been postponed.
+Judge Martha Pacold made the decision to reschedule initially on Feb.
+27th.
+Due to the ongoing Corona-virus pandemic no further details as to when Melissa's appeal will resume have yet been released-as of April 29th, 2021 The case of Melissa Calusinski, sentenced to 31 years in prison … Continue reading Melissa Calusinski: Status Hearing Set For February 28th.

 Melissa Calusinski's post-conviction attorney Kathleen Zellner filed her clients Writ of Habeas Corpus this past Wednesday, March.
 27th.
 Calusinski, currently 10 years into a 31 year sentence for the aggravated battery, and first degree murder of 16-month-old toddler Benjamin Kingan, will be seeking fresh eyes and minds to look into a case that began with … Continue reading Melissa Calusinski Seeks Habeas Corpus Over Death Of Toddler Benjamin Kingan.

 The latest twists in the 'Making a Murderer' saga come not only from Avery attorney Kathleen Zellner, but also from retired sheriff 's department officer Andrew Colborn.
 Two announcements on the same day from different camps have been keeping followers of the series busy.
 While Kathleen Zellner announced that she had filed a motion for … Continue reading Pot, Meet Kettle